Embark Richmond Highway

 Embark Richmond Highway is a Fairfax County Comprehensive Plan Amendment creating a multimodal future for Richmond Highway Corridor where people can walk, bike, or drive to the places they want to go.
 The Fairfax County Board of Supervisors adopted the Plan Amendment on March 20, 2018.

 The comprehensive plan update establishes the vision and will guide land use decisions for the Richmond Highway Corridor with a goal to drive redevelopment of the corridor.
 Elementsof the amendment include a re-design of the roadway to support multi-modal connectivity, including a bus-rapid-transit (BRT) line from the Huntington Metro to Fort Belvoir and continuous, separated bicycle lanes and sidewalks on each side of the road.
 Other principles of the amendment encourage transit oriented development, a network of interconnected park spaces, environmental resource enhancement, and historical legacy.
-Check out y websiteor for comprehensive background and plan documents.
+Check out y website for comprehensive background and plan documents.

-Fairfax County is creating Urban Design Guidelines for the Richmond Highway corridor.
+Fairfax County is also creating Urban Design Guidelines for the Richmond Highway corridor.
 The Guidelines provide details on many of the recommendations described in the Embark Comprehensive Plan including the appearance and function of streets, parks and plazas, and other elements of the public realm.

 How you can help